fermyon/developer/content/spin/kubernetes.md

 $ az aks get-credentials -n myAKSCluster -g myResourceGroup
 ```

-Find the name of the nodepool
+Find the name of the nodepool:

 <!-- @selectiveCpy -->